openshift/enhancements/enhancements/service-catalog/service-catalog-and-broker-removal.md

 #### Story 3

-Remove Service Catalog and the brokers from the release payload

 1. Keep the Service Catalog _Operators_ in the OpenShift 4.4 release payload
 1. Remove the Service Catalog from the OpenShift 4.4 release payload (ART)
-1. Remove the Ansible Service Broker from the OpenShift 4.4 release payload (ART)
-1. Remove the Template Service Broker from the OpenShift 4.4 release payload (ART)

 #### Story 4